SwanHubX/SwanLab-Docs/en/guide_cloud/experiment_track/FAQ.md

 ![stop](/assets/stop.png)

+## On the same machine, multiple people are using SwanLab.
+How should it be configured?

+After completing the login with `swanlab.login`, a configuration file will be generated on the machine to record the login information, so that there is no need to log in again next time.
+However, if multiple people are using the same machine, care must be taken to avoid logs being transmitted to someone else's account.

+**There are two recommended configuration methods:**

+**Method 1:** Add `swanlab.login(api_key='Your API Key')` at the beginning of the code.

+**Method 2:** Before running the code, set the environment variable `SWANLAB_API_KEY="Your API Key"`.

 ## How to view local details of the line chart?

 Zoom in on the line chart by holding down the mouse and dragging over the target area to magnify that region.